olusolaDav/UIUX-Task-Dashboard/README.md

 ### Collapsible sidebar component (The sidebar component will collapse from Mid-screen 1080px)
-The sidebar will be visible (expanded when user click on the 'burger-menu' button and will collapse when user click on the overlay component)
+The sidebar will be visible (expanded when user click on the 'burger-menu' button and will collapse when users click on the overlay component)

 ![Collapsed sidebar on 1000px screen](https://i.ibb.co/S3KMMZC/1000-width-collapsesidebar.png)
 *Collapsed sidebar on 1000px screen*